epfl-ada/ada-2020-project-milestone-p3-p3_explorers/README.md

 ## Questions for TAs (optional)
 1. Do we need to validate the datasource we are using?
-For example, for internet usage, even the World [Bank dataset](https://databank.worldbank.org/reports.aspx?source=2&series=IT.NET.USER.ZS) was not complete.
-But we found a more complete dataset in [Internet Worrld Stats](https://www.internetworldstats.com/emarketing.htm ).
+For example, for internet usage, even the [World Bank dataset](https://databank.worldbank.org/reports.aspx?source=2&series=IT.NET.USER.ZS) was not complete.
+But we found a more complete dataset in [Internet World Stats](https://www.internetworldstats.com/emarketing.htm ).
 In this case do we need to validate each datapoint?